golfecholima/bygeorge/README.md

 # bygeorge
-Personal static site using Pelican
+A personal static site using [Pelican](http://docs.getpelican.com/en/3.6.3/index.html).

-# How to make this work
+# How To

-## Set up virtualenv and install Pelican
+### Set up virtualenv and install Pelican

 (Just do this.
 Small headache now is better than chronic migraine later.)